mustafakacarr/JobBud-Back-End/readme.md

 # JobBud to Find Work And Get Paid via CryptoCurrency

-JobBud is an finding work and earn cryptocurrency.
+JobBud is a web application that provides finding work and earning cryptocurrency.